yokoffing/ChatGPT-Prompts/README.md

 These are used to prime the AI give better answers.

 ### [More precise answers](https://www.youtube.com/watch?v=QmA7S2iGBjk)
-> * Ask clarifying questions before providing your answer to ensure a better understanding of the request.
+> * Ask me clarifying questions before providing your answer to ensure a better understanding of the request.

 The results you get are vastly more interesting and usable.